 Sandia National Laboratories

 The tethered balloon system (TBS) is composed of a variety of winches, balloons, and instrumentation.
 The TBS normally operates up to approximately 1,500 meters above ground level (AGL).
 The typical balloons used are Skydoc Model #28 aerostats.
-The TBS is operated intermittently during two-week missions, and the instrumentation deployed varies with mission science goals and conditions.
+The TBS is operated intermittently during missions that are typically two weeks in duration, and the instrumentation deployed varies with mission science goals and conditions.

 View the suite of baseline instruments that are typically flown on ARM’s TBS missions.